 However, today, that notion has changed.
 With consumers playing a key role in the revolution.
 Now, companies – especially multinational brands – are aware that the world is closely watching how they respond to societal and environmental issues, their commitment to human development, and community service.
 Therefore, there isn’t a better time than now for businesses to take up CSR or recruiting and retaining great talent.
 Not only as a way contributing positively to the society, but also as a way to increase their market reach and brand engagement.

 Below are 5 reasons why businesses should wholeheartedly embrace CSR:

 ENHANCED REPUTATION AND PUBLIC IMAGE

 As mentioned earlier, people now look beyond what you sell and the services you offer.
 Consumers now also assess how your company provides those services and sell those goods.
 People are now concerned about what else your business is doing apart from taking their money and declaring huge profits.
 A simple community project, support for a local charity or supporting a social development program, can go a long way to show that your brand has deep values that centers around caring for others.
 This will instantly make your brand or service more preferable to buyers.

 More PR….
 The Good Kind!

-Businesses that are committed to ethical practices will almost certainly reap the fruit of their labor.
+Businesses that are committed to ethical practices or focus on best recruiting strategies will almost certainly reap the fruit of their labor.
 News spread fast, and word about your company upholding human values and conducting their business ethically can be the best kind of advert.
 This in turn will create buzz around not just the company, but its services and products too.